earthly/website/blog/_posts/2023-04-25-advanced-git-commands.md

 |<--expire <time> |<-- > |<head>…
 ~~~

-- `--dry-run`: doesn't execute the prune but rather displays an output of what it will.
+- `--dry-run`: doesn't execute the prune but rather lists what it will remove
-- `-v (--verbose)`: displays the output of pruned data and actions.
+- `-v (--verbose)`: displays the output of pruned data and actions
-- `--progress`: Displays output indicating the prune's progress.
+- `--progress`: displays output indicating the prune's progress
-- `--expire <time>`: specifies when the wasted objects will expire.
+- `--expire <time>`: specifies when the wasted objects will expire
-- `<head>…`: Specifies the options that are referenced from the commit's head.
+- `<head>…`: specifies the options that are referenced from the commit's head

 ## Git Stash